Individualized Treatment Allocation in Sequential Network Games: Treatment Allocation

-The idea of our greedy algorithm is to assign treatment to the unit that contributes most to the welfare objective, repeating this until the capacity constraint binds.
-Specifically, in each round, Algorithm \ref{almu} computes the marginal gain of receiving treatment for each untreated unit.
-We refer to the unit whose treatment induces the largest increase in the approximated welfare as the most influential unit in that round.
-We provide a theoretical performance guarantee for our greedy algorithm in Section \ref{sectionawm}.
-We also numerically examine the performance of our method in Section \ref{sectionsimul}.
+Algorithm \ref{algo} is a greedy algorithm that assigns treatment sequentially to the unit contributing the most to the welfare objective, repeating this process until the capacity constraint binds.
+Specifically, in Step 2, Algorithm \ref{algo} computes the marginal gain from assigning treatment to each untreated unit, and in Step 4, it assigns a treatment to a most influential untreated unit in terms of generating the largest welfare gain.
+If no unit generates a positive welfare gain, the algorithm stops without exhausing the capacity.
+We provide a theoretical performance guarantee for this greedy algorithm in Section \ref{sectionawm} and examine its numerical performance in Section \ref{sectionsimul}.

-In Algorithm \ref{algo}, we use a variational approximation method to compute $\Tilde{\mu}$ for each assignment rule and for each round (i.e., there are $\mathcal{O}(N)$ operations in each round).
-Alternatively, MCMC can be used to simulate the mean value $\mu$ of the unique stationary distribution (Eq.\ref{eqjointdis}) instead of computing the variationally approximated $\Tilde{\mu}$.
-Since MCMC may require exponential time for convergence \citep{chatterjee2013estimating} though, simulating $\mu$ is infeasible for a large network (i.e., MCMC needs to be run $\mathcal{O}(\kappa N)$ times).
-In Section \ref{secln}, we compare the welfare computed using these two methods for various treatment allocation rules.